 Content, at one year and seven months from founding, one year and four months from launch: In September 2006, YouTube signs a deal with Warner Music to post content, including music videos, interviews with artists and behind-the-scenes footage.
 Bambi Francisco aptly calls out that YouTube is ushering in the Internet soap genre.

 Acquisition, at one year and eight months from founding, one year and five months from launch: On October 9, 2006, it was announced that YouTube would be purchased by Google for $1.65 billion in stock.

 Following the acquisition, YouTube would operate independently and all YouTube employees would remain with the company.

 The deal was completed on November 13, 2006.
 At the time, it was Google's second largest acquisition ever.

-Accolades, at one year and 10 months: On December 25, 2006, Time magazine chooses "You" as its Person of the Year, recognizing the people who contribute user-generated content to services like YouTube, MySpace and Facebook.
+Accolades, at one year and 10 months from founding, one year and seven months from launch: On December 25, 2006, Time magazine chooses "You" as its Person of the Year, recognizing the people who contribute user-generated content to services like YouTube, MySpace and Facebook.